Diego de Gardoqui: Biography, origins, and youth

 Portrait of Spanish count Pedro López de Lerena in about 1791 by Mariano Salvador Maella.

-Gardoquí served under the Bourbon kings Charles III of Spain and Charles IV of Spain.
-Gardoquí, as a Spanish diplomat, operated under the ministry of José Moñino, 1st Count of Floridablanca.
+Gardoqui served under the Bourbon kings Charles III of Spain and Charles IV of Spain.
+Gardoqui, as a Spanish diplomat, operated under the ministry of José Moñino, 1st Count of Floridablanca.
 He became Finance Minister in 1791, when Minister Pedro López de Lerena, Count of Lerena, suffered a debilitating illness.
-Gardoquí was officially named Finance Minister after the death of Count de Lerena, in 1792.
+Gardoqui was officially named Finance Minister after the death of Count de Lerena, in 1792.

-Gardoquí was the Spanish counterparty to the Jay–Gardoqui Treaty of 1789, negotiated by John Jay of the United States, relating to the navigational rights of Spain in the Mississippi River.
-Gardoquí, in 1785–86, had arranged for a Spanish horse to be sent to Jay.
+Gardoqui was the Spanish counterparty to the Jay–Gardoqui Treaty of 1789, negotiated by John Jay of the United States, relating to the navigational rights of Spain in the Mississippi River.
+Gardoqui, in 1785–86, had arranged for a Spanish horse to be sent to Jay.

-In 1785, Gardoquí laid the cornerstone of the first Catholic Church in New York City, St. Peter's on Barclay Street.
+In 1785, Gardoqui laid the cornerstone of the first Catholic Church in New York City, St. Peter's on Barclay Street.

-After Gardoquí returned to Spain in 1788, he was later succeeded in the United States by two diplomats, José de Jaudenes y Nebot and José Ignacio de Viar (serving as chargés d'affaires to the U.S.), both of whom had served on Gardoquí's own staff during his 1785–1788 tenure.
+After Gardoqui returned to Spain in 1788, he was later succeeded in the United States by two diplomats, José de Jaudenes y Nebot and José Ignacio de Viar (serving as chargés d'affaires to the U.S.), both of whom had served on Gardoqui's own staff during his 1785–1788 tenure.

-Gardoquí was elected to the American Philosophical Society in 1789.
+Gardoqui was elected to the American Philosophical Society in 1789.